-Edge-lit displays with local dimming partially address the above-mention issue.
+Edge-lit displays with local dimming partially address the above-mentioned issue.
 In dark scenes, the LED zones will be dimmed which results in deeper blacks than those of standard direct-lit and edge-lit displays.

-However, this also introduces additional issues such as clouding and blooming of moving objects, but it all depends on how well the local dimming is implemented.
+However, this also introduces additional problems such as clouding and blooming of moving objects, but it all depends on how well the local dimming is implemented.

 Overall, full-array local dimming is the most effective method of improving the contrast ratio on LED displays.
 Although it also significantly increases the price of the display, it’s mandatory for the optimal HDR (High Dynamic Range) viewing experience.

 Local dimming on edge-lit displays can be beneficial, but it can also be pointless if badly implemented.
 A good direct-lit display without localized dimming is much better than an edge-lit display with poor local dimming.